-The modular system previously alluded to (and supported by patent documents) will have at least a “cinema grade” camera module and an additional battery, according to Jannard.
+The modular system previously alluded to (and supported by patent documents) will have at least a “cinema-grade” camera module and an additional battery, according to Jannard.
 The modular concept uses pogo pins at the back of the phone to add-on accessories, allowing the add-ons to share power and data through the pin connection.
-The add-on battery will support the large 4500mAh battery already built inside.
+The add-on battery will support the large 4,500mAh battery already built inside.

 Users won’t need the modular add-on in order to shoot 3D and 4V content for playback on that holographic screen either.
 Jannard says the smartphone’s built-in camera will support the feature in both the rear and front cameras.
 The smartphone will also automatically save a 2D file as well.
 Along with building a Hydrogen One network for sharing the content type, Jannard says the company is working with some “big dogs” social media networks in order to enable sharing the 4V content.
 When the company announced the development of a 4V camera, it said the content can be shared to Facebook and YouTube.

 As for the more industrial design, Jannard says the scallops on the exterior aren’t just for looks but make the phone easier to dig out of your pocket.
-The Red One will use dual SIM slots, which will allow for either two phone numbers or one SIM card and a microSD for storing content.
+The RED One will use dual SIM slots, which will allow for either two phone numbers or one SIM card and a MicroSD for storing content.
 The RED One isn’t ditching the headphone jack and a USB-C port will also be included.
 As for size, Jannard says it’s about 2 ounces heavier than most other smartphones, with a 5.7-inch size, a few millimeters larger, and “just a tad thicker.”

 RED is currently showing prototypes of the smartphone to select groups as they build the Hydrogen Network, which will give creators their own channels and also allow users to sell 4V content.
-Jannard says pre-order customers will have access to a demonstration and preview in the spring.
-Unlocked pre-orders will ship first, with the carrier-connected smartphones ship date “likely” sometime this summer.